jocelynewalker/STA380/Final_Walker_Seth_Nesfeder_Choudhary.md

 ![](Final_Walker_Seth_Nesfeder_Choudhary_files/figure-markdown_strict/2.3-1.png)

-The rotues with the **shortest average delays** are to every West-Coast hub (Los Angeles, San Francisco, Seattle), and also include short routes in the southern half of the United States.
+The routes with the **shortest average delays** are to every West-Coast hub (Los Angeles, San Francisco, Seattle), and also include short routes in the southern half of the United States.